 No freshman dorm room is complete without it: an incredulous John Belushi in his crewneck college sweater.
-The black and white poster, a snapshot from National Lampoon’s Animal House, stands for all the expectations of a hard-partying university experience.
+The black and white poster, a snapshot from National Lampoon?s Animal House, stands for all the expectations of a hard-partying university experience.
 Within the frame, Belushi is immortalized like the guardian saint of guzzling Jack Daniels.
-So, what’s the story behind his Animal House character, Bluto, the seventh-year senior?
-John “Bluto” Blutarsky is perhaps most celebrated for the epic speech he delivered to fellow fraternity brothers, like a lieutenant to his platoon, which rallied them to rise against the school administration.
-So in honor of the legend – both on and off screen – we remember John Belushi’s ridiculous, impassioned call to arms.
+So what?s the story behind his Animal House character, Bluto, the seventh-year senior?
+John ?Bluto?
+Blutarsky is perhaps most celebrated for the epic speech he delivered to fellow fraternity brothers.
+Speaking like a lieutenant to his loyal platoon, Bluto rallied them to rise against the school administration.
+So in honor of the legend ? both on and off screen ? we remember John Belushi?s ridiculous, impassioned call to arms.

 Bluto’s Big Speech From Animal House